mezh-hq/react-seat-toolkit/README.md

 export default App;
 ```

+#### Note: If you're using the toolkit in a Next.js project, you probably will need to dynamically import the toolkit to avoid SSR issues.

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/mezh-hq/react-seat-toolkit/blob/main/CONTRIBUTING.md) for details on setting up your development environment and the process of submitting pull requests to us.